 If you enroll in a class and do not attend, and you later withdraw from the class, your aid will be adjusted if withdrawing results in less-than-full-time enrollment.

 Direct application to your RHIT student account.
 Grants, scholarships, and loans administered by the Office of Financial Aid are first applied directly to your RHIT student account to pay charges for tuition, fees, RHIT-operated housing, and other RHIT charges.
 Financial aid awarded for a specific term can only pay for charges for the same term.

 -- Aid that exceeds your RHIT student account charges

 Release of Funds to You (Refund)

 Students whose financial aid exceeds the charges on their RHIT student account will receive a refund.
 You may choose to have your refund deposited directly to your personal bank account.
-If you do not choose this option, a check will be placed in your on-campus mailbox.
+If you do not choose this option, a check will be available in Student Financial Services.

 - Return your uncashed check to our office with a note of explanation

 - If you have already cashed the check or received direct deposit, provide us with a written request to reduce your loan to the desired amount.
 Once the loan has been removed from your student account you can then make an ePayment through CashNet.